UMNLibraries/primo-explore-central-package/README.md

     cd CENTRAL_PACKAGE
     npm install
     ```
+*Note: If you use VS Code, you can opt to use the [remote-containers plugin](https://code.visualstudio.com/docs/remote/containers) instead of following the setup steps above.
+Refer to `.devcontainer/devcontainer.json` for details.*

 ## Local Development
 Run `npm run start`.
 This task builds the custom.js and custom1.css files, watches for js/css changes, and launches a Browsersync proxy that sits between the localhost and the UMN Primo sandbox.
 To preview local changes in the sandbox, point a browser to `localhost:8003/primo-explore/?vid={campus view ID}`.
 For example http://localhost:8003/primo-explore/?vid=TWINCITIES.